Gateway to Bryce Canyon National Park, the quintessential town of Panguitch itself is one of the main reasons to visit south-central Utah.

 Indeed, you can’t ask for a better place to stay near Bryce Canyon National Park, famous for its pointed hoodoos set in and along a large canyon.
 The remarkable formations are a sight to behold.
 Looking very similar yet drastically different, like masterpieces of world-renowned artists, the hoodoos display themselves from different points of the natural “amphitheater”.

 Several winding trails allow the visitors to get down into the canyon and see the natural wonders up close.
-For those who’d rather skip the steep hiking trails, leave Panguitch at dawn and visit Sunrise and Sunset Points to feast your eyes of the splendid rock formations at the glorious hours.
+For those who’d rather skip the steep hiking trails, leave Panguitch at dawn and visit Sunrise and Sunset Points to feast your eyes on the splendid rock formations at the glorious hours.

 6. Leave Panguitch for a Day Visit to Zion National Park

 Probably the most popular national park in Utah, Zion National Park pitches in and offers another reason to visit the Panguitch area.
-The city should be on your itinerary if your travel to Bryce Canyon National Park first and explore the different sites of the state afterwards.
+The city should be on your itinerary if you travel to Bryce Canyon National Park first and explore the different sites of the state afterwards.

 The East Entrance to Zion National Park sits just 1 hour 10 minutes from Panguitch.
 Although one of the less popular areas in the park, this region has a lot to offer for the oblivious travelers.
 From towering Checkerboard Mesa to the popular Canyon Overlook Trail, you’re looking at a full day adventure.
 If you leave Panguitch for the hidden gems of Zion, be sure to visit and hike though Shelf Canyon.